carronj/plancklens/README.md

 The –-user is required only if you don’t have write permission to your main python installation.
 A fortran compiler is required for a successful installation.

+### Contents

+This code contains most of the Planck 2018 lensing pipeline.
+In particular it possible to reproduce the published map and band-powers basically exactly.

+Some parts of the pipeline have been left out or are not yet translated to python 3.
+This is the case notably of the band-powers likelihood code, or the code used to produce lensed CMB skies.

 ### Example parameter files

 To use the examples lensing reconstruction parameter files, you will need further to define the environment variable $PLENS to some place safe to write.